|Postage stamp from Åland (between Sweden and Finland) showing people |

 Nowadays, the Christmas tree plantations grow a wide variety of conifer species that might not be local to your area.
 If you get a tree from a supplier, then the tree might come from far away.
 So, finding out what tree you have standing in your living room might not be that simple.

 The National Christmas Tree Association has nice photos and descriptions of the most common species.
 Brooklyn Botanic Garden also has a great clickable key to Christmas tree species with images and descriptions of 15 common species.
+(Update: Max Payne also has a nice page with descriptions of common Christmas tree species, including several Cupressaceae species.)

 First, most Christmas trees are either FIRS (Abies), SPRUCES (Picea), DOUGLAS FIR (Pseudotsuga). or PINES (Pinus).
 All of these are conifers and have leaves called needles, and cones (except, you rarely see cones on young trees used for Christmas).
 These plants are quite easy to tell apart and they all belong to the pine family, Pinaceae.
 See key below.